 Welcome to PlumbersStock, where you can enjoy the best heating and cooling supply available anywhere online.
 Also known as HVAC (heating, ventilation, and air conditioning), it is anything to deal with mechanical engineering for the purpose of improving indoor environmental comfort.

-- Heat loss can be calculated for an entire structure, or it can be determined from room to room.
+Heat loss can be calculated for an entire structure or determined from room to room.

-- Now you are ready to pick your heat source.
+Now you are ready to pick your heat source.
 Examples of heat sources include furnaces, boilers, wall heaters, baseboard heaters, and unit/shop heaters.
-Merely take the BTU requirement and multiply it by the percentage efficiency of the heat source and that will give you your input BTU.
+Merely take the BTU requirement and multiply it by the heat source's percentage efficiency, which will give you your input BTU.

-- Refrigeration works in a cycle - the refrigeration starts in the compressor located outside where it is transformed from a gas to a liquid that causes it to expel heat.
-Then it passes through an outdoor coil where a fan expels the remaining heat.
-The refrigeration travels into the building and passes through a metering device that is designed to change the liquid to a gas and in turn to an evaporator coil.
+Refrigeration works in a cycle - the refrigeration starts in the compressor located outside, where it is transformed from a gas to a liquid that causes it to expel heat.
+Then it passes through an outdoor coil where a fan discharges the remaining heat.
+The refrigeration travels into the building and passes through a metering device that is designed to change the liquid to a gas and, in turn to an evaporator coil.
 This evaporation process takes an enormous amount of heat to accomplish.
 Any air passing by the coil will instantly have all heat sucked out of it.
 This process also creates condensation.
-If the metering device allows too much to pass through the condensation will freeze and not let any air to pass the coil.
+If the metering device allows too much to pass through, the condensation will freeze and not let any air pass the coil.

-- Heat Load or Gain is calculated similarly to Heat Loss except it is the inverse.
-Windows, walls, ceiling, and floors all determine how much energy is entering an area.
-Heat Gain can also come from anything inside the structure from slot machines to even human beings.
+Heat Load or Gain is calculated similarly to Heat Loss, except it is the inverse.
+Windows, walls, ceilings, and floors all determine how much energy is entering an area.
+Heat Gain can also come from anything inside the structure, from slot machines to even human beings.
 Each has a specific value associated that will help calculate your Heat Load.

 HVAC Product Manufacturers